-Just because there is a lot of wilderness in Hamilton County, don't let the sweet scent of pine trick you into thinking the area is lacking in arts and culture!
-In fact, the big outdoors here seem to inspire a range of creative enterprises.
-The Adirondack Experience region is home to arts centers, a world-class museum, tours, art galleries and shops, and antique shows.
-Here you'll find everything from fine art and sculpture to Adirondack-style furnishings and crafts made by talented local artisans.
+The vast Adirondack landscape of Hamilton County inspires a range of creative enterprises.
+Home to arts centers, antique shows, art galleries and shops, tours, and a world-class museum, you'll find everything from fine art and sculpture to Adirondack-style furnishings and crafts made by talented local artisans.

-Scenic Blue Mountain Lake is home to the Adirondack Lakes Center for the Arts, which carries on the vibrant creative legacy of the Adirondacks' artisan craftsmanship and performing arts.
-The center offers an array of events, workshops, and theater.
+Scenic Blue Mountain Lake is home to the Adirondack Lakes Center for the Arts, which offers an array of events, workshops, and theater.
 Watch Shakespeare, re-imagined and performed outdoors, take a workshop on filmmaking or oil painting, explore the gallery, and even take home a one of a kind treasure.
 Exhibits here have ranged from exquisitely made quilts to oil paintings to pottery.